mbfraga/qn/README.md

 1. git clone https://github.com/mbfraga/qn

+2. Copy sample config to ~/.config/qn/config and edit as necessary

-2. (For Rofi) create a file ~/bin/qnr that runs the python script qnr.py
+3. (For Rofi) create a file ~/bin/qnr that runs the python script qnr.py

-2. (For fzf) create a file ~/bin/qnf that runs the python script qnf.py
+4. (For fzf) create a file ~/bin/qnf that runs the python script qnf.py

-3. Edit qn.py and change the qn directory (QNDIR)

-Note: Check the keybindings at the beginning of qnr.py and qnf.py to see the keybindings.
-I will make help screens in the near future.